o3de/sig-build/rfcs/rfc-bld-20230302-1-3p-development.md

 *   How do we prevent supply chain attacks?

     - Github Action trigger abuse
-        - *Potential threat:* Threat actors DDoSing Github Actions or causing it to trigger automatically and merge without review
+        - *Potential threat:* Threat actors DDoSing Github Actions or causing it to trigger automatically and build without review
-        - *Mitigation:* Only maintainers will be able to trigger the GHA manually.
+        - *Mitigation:* Only maintainers will be able to trigger the GHA manually to build the package.
+Builds will not be triggered automatically.
 We require a PR of the contribution before it is merged, and must be signed off by 2 people
     - Remote execution on Github Action
         - *Potential threat:* Threat actors injecting remote execution code or binaries into the package
         - *Mitigation:* Static analysis and virus scan is performed on the code and any binary artifacts.
 The package itself should be vetted by a maintainer (the code should come from the original repo), and any CVEs are resolved before moving to the AR stage